 5. Brighton, UK

 Brighton is home to numerous cruelty-free eating and shopping establishments.
-There are several dedicated vegetarian and vegan bed and breakfasts and VegFest, a major vegan food festival, takes place each March.
-Brighton’s vegan drinking-and-dining scene ranges from cute artsy cafes — many of which are located in the backstreets that make up the Laines — with Lydia’s Vegetarian Cafe being a longstanding favorite and from the same owners, Rootcandi is the UK’s first plant-based tapas restaurant.
-Brighton even has the UK’s only plant-based vegan Pizzaria — Purezza.
+There are several dedicated vegetarian and vegan bed and breakfasts, and Brighton’s vegan drinking-and-dining scene ranges from cute artsy cafes — many of which are located in the backstreets that make up the Laines — to fine dining establishments.
+Brighton even has the UK’s first plant-based vegan pizzaria in Purezza.

 6. Chiang Mai, Thailand

-Chiang Mai has carved itself a reputation as one of the country’s top destinations for cruelty-free dining.
-In addition to the vegan buffets that can be found in Thailand, Chiang Mai has an ever-increasing number of upscale eateries, salad bars, organic-farm-to-table restaurants and macrobiotic spots.
-Highlights include Pun Pun — which has two restaurants and a vegan store in the city, all specialising in inventive, organic, locally-sourced food, coffees and smoothies.
+Chiang Mai has earned a reputation as one of Thailand’s top destinations for meat-free dining.
+In addition to the vegan buffets that can be found across Thailand, Chiang Mai has an ever-increasing number of upscale eateries, salad bars, organic-farm-to-table restaurants, and macrobiotic spots where the menus center on whole grains and vegetables.
+Highlights include Pun Pun, which has two restaurants and a vegan store in the city, all of which specialize in inventive, organic, and locally-sourced food, coffees, and smoothies.
 The mushroom-based version of the ubiquitous fermented Thai sausage is a thing of real joy.
-A standout among the buffets is Khunchurn, which also provides a home delivery lunch service.

 7. Rio de Janeiro, Brazil

-Rio’s dedicated vegan joints such as Leblon institution Vegetariano Social Clube and downtown lunch stalwarts Green, VegeCoop and Tempeh have seen their plant-based ranks swelled by a host of newcomers such as Prana and Vegan Vegan, while the juice bars on virtually every street corner have been offering veg concoctions since way before juicing was a thing.
-Many of the salad bars in Rio pay by weight and are a joy — olives, hearts of palm, fish-free sushi and colorful bean salads.
-Furthermore, Rio’s best churrascarias (all-you-can-eat meat grills) are in fact dream dinner spots for vegans.
+Rio’s dedicated vegan joints — such as Leblon institution Vegetariano Social Clube and downtown lunch stalwarts Green, and VegeCoop — have seen their plant-based ranks swell in recent years.
+Not to mention the juice bars on virtually every street corner that have been offering veg concoctions since way before juicing was a popular thing.
+Many of the salad bars in Rio charge by weight and are a joy, filled with olives, hearts of palm, fish-free sushi, and colorful bean salads.
+Furthermore, Rio’s best churrascarias (all-you-can-eat meat grills) are dream dinner spots for vegans.
 Diners can make unlimited visits to buffets groaning under the weight of meat-free sides, salads, and sushi.
-Some steakhouses, such as Fogo de Chao, offer discounted prices for those who won’t be partaking of the meaty main attraction.
-Don’t forget to try Acai on the beach — just listen out for vendors yelling ‘ah-sigh-eeee!’.
+Some steakhouses offer discounted prices for those who won’t be partaking of the meaty main attraction, all you have to do is ask.

 8. Berlin, Germany

+Berlin is one of the world’s top vegan cities, according to the vegan and vegetarian restaurant site Happy Cow.
 It seems like a host of Berlin’s creativity has been poured into the vegan dining scene.
-Even the most hardened of carnivores may be away from their schnitzel and currywurst.
-The city has hosted Europe’s largest vegan-vegetarian festival each summer since 2008; the world’s first vegan supermarket chain — Veganz — was founded here in 2011.
-It homes more strictly-vegan eateries.
-Lucky Leek, in the trendy Prenzlauer Berg district, is worth a visit offering five-course taster menus paired with vegan wines.
-There are similarly sophisticated venues dotted around town, along with countless vegan and vegetarian cafes and food trucks.
+Even the most hardened of carnivores may be swayed from their schnitzel and currywurst.
+The city hosts Europe’s largest vegan-vegetarian festival and is home to the world’s first vegan supermarket chain, Veganz.
+There are sophisticated venues for vegans dotted around town, along with countless vegan and vegetarian cafes and food trucks.

 9. Portland, Oregon

-In Portland veggie legend the Bye and Bye is a bar with an all-vegan menu, offering everything from edamame bowls and hummus to barbecued tofu and veggie platters; cashew cheese and salad baguettes, and spaghetti with vegan meatballs and almond ‘parmesan.’
-But you don’t need to go to an all-vegan eatery to chow down on cruelty-free delights in Pdx.
-Most restaurants, coffee shops and bars offer a good range of labelled vegan options to go with the craft beers and fair-trade coffees.
-The city even launched its own Vegan Beer and Food festival in 2015, and there are scores of stores selling vegan clothes and accessories.
-Portland can even lay claim to having the world’s only vegan strip bar — Casa Diablo — should you be so inclined.
+Portland is one of the best US cities for vegans, but also one of the best in the world.
+Bye and Bye is a bar with an all-vegan menu that offers everything from edamame bowls and hummus to barbecue tofu and veggie platters, as well as cashew cheese and salad baguettes, and spaghetti with vegan meatballs and almond “parmesan.”
+But you don’t need to go to an all-vegan eatery to chow down on animal-free delights in PDX.
+Most restaurants, coffee shops, and bars offer a good range of vegan options to go with the craft beers and fair-trade coffees.
+Portland even lays claim to the world’s first vegan strip bar — Casa Diablo — should you be so inclined.

 10. Vancouver, Canada

-Vancouver is home to vegan shoe stores, bakeries, food trucks, brunch joints, raw food bars and supper clubs.
+Vancouver is home to vegan shoe stores, bakeries, food trucks, brunch joints, raw food bars, and supper clubs.
 The Acorn is rated among the best restaurants in Canada and, though it’s vegetarian rather than vegan, there are plenty of options here for strict vegos, and the slick decor makes it a good option for a special occasion meal.
-There’s more fine vegan dining at Graze, which also does a fine line in vegan desserts, while Heirloom is a long-standing favorite on the meat-free scene, with some good vegan wines as well as hearty brunches.
-Tacos, veggie burgers and Asian-accented ‘chicken’ burgers are among the highlights of Vancouver’s famously veggie-friendly food truck scene.
+Heirloom is a long-standing favorite on the meat-free scene, with some good vegan wines as well as hearty brunches.
+Tacos, veggie burgers, and Asian-accented “chicken” burgers are among the highlights of Vancouver’s famously veggie-friendly food truck scene.